Intricacies of the S corporation form

 - Calculate gain and loss on the distribution of property.

-- Evaluate the rules concerning fringe benefits received by and expenses incurred by S corporation shareholder-employees.
+- Evaluate the rules concerning fringe benefits received and expenses incurred by S corporation shareholder-employees.

-- Assess the corporate reorganization rules for S corporations.
+- Assess the corporate reorganization rules on S corporations.

-- Evaluate the effects of a shareholder’s death on the S corporation.
+- Evaluate the effects of a shareholder’s death on an S corporation.

 - Calculate the Section 199A deduction.